Russia national football team: Euro 2020

 In qualification, the Russian side was drawn in Group I with Belgium, Kazakhstan, San Marino, Cyprus and Scotland.
 With the exception of its 1–3 loss to the Belgians away, Russia defeated other group opponents.
 The Russian team defeated San Marino 9–0 after the two 7–0 wins in 1995 and in 2015.
 Russia also defeated Scotland, Cyprus and Kazakhstan twice and qualified for the UEFA Euro 2020.
 Russia consolidated its second place in the group despite being thrashed by number-one ranked Belgium 1–4 at home.

 Russia lost their first match against Belgium in a 3–0 defeat, but won their second match against Finland 1–0.
 However, Russia were knocked out of the competition in their final group match against Denmark where they lost 4–1.
 Following Russia's exit from the competition, Stanislav Cherchesov was sacked as coach.

 2020–21 UEFA Nations League

 Russia competed in the League B for the season, thereby matching up with Turkey, Serbia and Hungary.
 Russia began comfortably, beating Serbia and Hungary to take the first place.
 In their last two games, they suffered two losses in Turkey and 0–5 in Serbia and finished the group in second place, remaining in League B.

 2022 FIFA World Cup qualification

-Russia was drawn to Group H for the 2022 FIFA World Cup, competing with Croatia, Slovakia, Slovenia, Cyprus, and Malta.
-After finishing second behind Croatia, Russia advanced to the play-offs.
+Russia was drawn to Group H for the 2022 FIFA World Cup qualification, competing with Croatia, Slovakia, Slovenia, Cyprus, and Malta.
+After losing to Croatia, Russia finished second and advanced to the play-offs.
+The game against Croatia in November 2021 would turn out to be Russia's last official game before being banished from the world of football under the auspices of FIFA and UEFA following 2022 invasion of Ukraine.